 SuperSnacks will not be available in the spring.
 Light snacks will be available each night at dinner for takeout.

-Dining staff will serve students their choice of entrees and side dishes in single-service containers with prepackaged accompaniments, condiments, and similar items available for student self-service.
-To maintain sanitary guidelines, beverage holders and bags will be provided.
-Disposable flatware will be available, although each student will be issued a personal reusable silverware kit.
-Wide-mouth reusable beverage containers will be allowed in the dining hall, backpacks will not be allowed.
+Dining staff are serving students their choice of entrees and side dishes in single-service containers with prepackaged accompaniments, condiments, and similar items available for student self-service.
+To maintain sanitary guidelines, beverage holders and bags are being provided.
+Disposable flatware is available, although each student has been issued a personal reusable silverware kit.
+Wide-mouth reusable beverage containers are allowed in the dining hall, backpacks are not be allowed.

 8. May I make more than one trip through the food service line at a meal?

-To allow all students to access the dining halls during each meal period only one trip through the serving line will be possible.
-However, students will be able to request more than one serving for most items when they go through the line to ensure they are able to get enough to eat.
-Paper bags and biodegradable plastic bags will be available to make it easy for students to transport their food from the dining halls.
+To allow all students to access the dining halls during each meal period only one trip through the serving line is possible.
+However, students are able to request more than one serving for most items when they go through the line to ensure they are able to get enough to eat.
+Paper bags and biodegradable plastic bags are available to make it easy for students to transport their food from the dining halls.

-A variety of menu items will be offered each day, including many of the students’ favorite recipes.
-To accommodate the grab-and-go service we have made some menu adjustments and will be introducing some new menu items.
-We will continue to offer our high-quality dining program and are committed to using high-quality and local products.
-Menus will be posted at the queuing lines and on our website, and we encourage students to preview the menus before they arrive.
+A variety of menu items are offered each day, including many of the students’ favorite recipes.
+To accommodate the grab-and-go service we have made some menu adjustments and have introduced some new menu items.
+Dining services continues to offer its high-quality dining program is committed to using high-quality and local products.
+Menus are posted at the queuing lines and on the dining website, and we encourage students to preview the menus before they arrive.

 10. What if I have a special diet or allergy?